Assault weapon ban bill passes Illinois House of Representatives - NewsBreak

 SPRINGFIELD, Ill.
 (WCIA) — Legislators are working to pass an assault weapon ban in the lame duck session.

 Rep. Bob Morgan (D-Deerfield) was at the Highland Park 4th of July parade that turned into a mass shooting.
-Now he has been working with groups like Moms Demand Action to ban several semi-automatic weapons.Advocates rally in support of assault weapon bans
+Now he has been working with groups like Moms Demand Action to ban several semi-automatic weapons.Bills’ Damar Hamlin breathing on his own, agent says

 “We’re talking about banning the sale of assault weapons in the state of Illinois,” Morgan said.
 “We’re talking about banning the sale of high-capacity magazines that are plaguing our communities with gun violence.
 And now is the time.
 We cannot wait.”